simbo1905/gcp-mysql-backup/README.md

  * GCS_BUCKET: the bucket to upload into
  * GCS_SA: the location of the service account token e.g. '/gcp-credential/sa-key.json'

-This can be done with a secret:
+This can be done with a secret such as the following `db-secret.yaml`:

 ```yaml
 apiVersion: v1